yctomwang/yctomwang/README.md

-- 👋 Hi, I’m @yctomwang or Thomas, I currently work for Australia's most 'loved' everyday brand as a backend software engineer working on core infrastructure.
+- 👋 Hi, I’m @yctomwang or Thomas, I currently work for Australia's most 'loved' everyday brand as a 'bit plumer' working on core infrastructure.